USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

 * Wait a moment for the job card to update from "Queued" to "Running".
 * Please confirm that clicking on the "Connect to RStudio Server" button opens a new tab with the RStudio Server interface.

-We have saved the entire R script for DESeq2 (`DESeq2.R`).
+We have included the entire R script for DESeq2 in the workshop materials as the file `DESeq2.R`.
 The script is partly based on [Stephen Turner's template](https://gist.github.com/stephenturner/f60c1934405c127f09a6).
-We have displayed the R script here largely for reference.
+We provide the R script here largely for reference.

 <div class="usa-accordion usa-accordion--bordered padding-top-2">